iqubit-org/phoenix/README.md

 This repo includes benchmarking scripts and results with other SOTA baselines -- TKet, Paulihedral, Tetris, and Rustiq ().
 Code of Paulihedral and Tetris are refactored and integrated in this repo.

-Backbone of this code repo builds on [unisys](https://github.com/Youngcius/unisys) and core functionalities of this Phoenix compiler are also integrated wihtin it.
-Another project [regulus](https://github.com/iqubit-org/regulus) (the reconfigurable quantum instruction set computers compiler) worth mentioning is also based on [unisys](https://github.com/Youngcius/unisys).

 If you make sure of Phoenix in your work, please cite the following publication:

 ```